Boise Bench Substation Battery Project

 When will these batteries be installed?

-Idaho Power plans to apply for all required city of Boise permits in 2024.
-We expect to develop the project in two phases: 200 MWs in 2025 and the first half of 2026, with an additional 100 MW at an undetermined date.
+Idaho Power plans to apply for all required city of Boise permits in 2025.
+We expect to start construction of the 200-MW project in mid-2025 and bring it online by June 1, 2026.

 Questions?